junwen9/csa-mp3/fr-solutions/q1/README.md

 feeder food for bird and how many food does one day bird take. and also there is 5 persent the bear will come to eat.

 ##Struggles with this question...
+how to identify the five percent for bear and 95 persent for bird.

 ##Prior expereiences that helped...
+try to use Math.random() this method to identify 5 and 95 persent.

 ##What I learned by doing this question...
+how to use Math.random()